 Pregnant women are usually advised to avoid salami, or any other cured meat or fish during pregnancy, though they may have a craving for it.
 Rightfully so, because there are several reasons why eating salami in pregnancy is not a good idea.

 Get expert guidance and personalized insights to stay healthy through every week of your pregnancy.Get the app!

-Salami is fermented, air dried and cured sausage.
-Essentially raw meat that's been processed.
+Salami is fermented, air dried and cured sausage, essentially raw meat that's been processed.
 It requires only room temperature for storage.
 The meat used to make salamis are pork, chopped beef, poultry, venison and lamb.
 Minced fat, wine, wheat, corn starch, salt, herbs, spices and vinegar are also added in it to produce a unique, mouthwatering flavor that many pregnant women crave.
 However, the risks may outweigh the taste.

 Undercooked salami have also been found to be a source of the toxoplasma infection which is caused by bacteria.
-This infection will be passed on by the mother to the fetus and could cause the baby to die, be visually impaired or develop a learning disability after birth.
-Poorly cooked salami can lead to food poisoning.
+This infection will be passed on by the mother to the fetus and could cause the baby to be visually impaired, develop a learning disability after birth, or even die.
+Poorly cooked salami can also lead to food poisoning.
 Salami is also very high in salt or sodium content, which is also harmful for both mom and baby.
 Although delicious, it is a zero nutrition food that contains only lots of fat and cholesterol, which can lead to heart disease, diabetes and hypertension.
 In addition, the high salt content in deli meats can cause hypertension and swelling.

 While consuming salami from street vendors and carnivals is obviously a hazard, even home made salami poses health risks, especially when they undercooked.
 Though reheating salami until it's steaming will help kill bacteria, there are still contamination risks, and keep in mind, cooking will not remove the nitrates.

 Are Cold Cuts & Deli Meats Safe in Pregnancy?